 Quantile regression, as introduced by Koenker and Bassett (1978), is gradually evolving into a comprehensive approach to the statistical analysis of linear and non-linear response models for conditional quantile functions.
-Just as classical linear regression methods based on minimizing sums of squared residuals enable one to estimate models for conditional mean functions, quantile regression methods based on minimizing asymmetrically weighted absolute residuals offer a mechanism for estimating models for the conditional median function, and the full range of other conditional quantile functions with techniques for estimating a full family of conditional quantile functions, quantile regression is capable of providing a much more complete statistical analysis of the stochastic relationships among random variables.
+Just as classical linear regression methods based on minimizing sums of squared residuals enable one to estimate models for conditional mean functions, quantile regression methods based on minimizing asymmetrically weighted absolute residuals offer a mechanism for estimating models for the conditional median function, and the full range of other conditional quantile functions.
+By supplementing least squares estimation of conditional mean

-Version: September 4, 2000.
-The authors wish to express their appreciation to Steve Portnoy, Hira Koul, Jim Heckman, Hannu Oja and seminar participants at the U. of Illinois, U. of Chicago, and CREST-INSEE for helpful comments.
-The research was partially supported by NSF grant SBR-9617206.
+Version: November 20, 2000.
+The authors wish to express their deep appreciation to Jushan Bai whose recent work provided a vital initial impetus to this project.
+The authors also wish to thank Steve Portnoy, Estate Khmaladze, Hira Koul, Jim Heckman, Hannu Oja and seminar participants at the U. of Illinois, U. of Chicago, CREST-INSEE, and Harvard-MIT for helpful comments.
+The research was partially supported by NSF grant SBR-9911184.